elihoole/nano-bm25/RANKING.md

 As you can see, doc_id "1" is not super relevant to the query.
 It is about the the make up --aka, constitution -- of an institutional board not about the constitution of the USA.
 So fetching all docs with at least one query term (and, then, naively sorting by doc_id or similar) aligns poorly with the user's expectations of relevance.

-We need a better signal for relevance.
 Enter term frequency (TF).
 The idea is simple: if a document contains a query term more often than other documents, it’s more likely to be about that term.
-So we score documents by counting how many times the query terms appear and prefer the ones with higher counts.
+So we score documents by counting how many times the query terms appear in them and prefer the ones with higher counts.

-This is what the /tf_ranking endpoint does.
+This is what the `/tf_ranking` endpoint does.
 With the current documents, the first ranked result is doc_id "4" and the second ranked result is doc_id "5":

 ```bash
 {"4": "Donald Trump is the 45th President of the USA.
 He has headed the USA since November 2024.
 Leftists in the USA don't like Trump.
 Trump was born iin New York, USA."}